warp-ds/tech-docs/docs/getting-started/android/index.md

 ## 2. Apply theme
 To start using Warp you must first initialize the theme depending on the selected flavor of the code.
-This file should live in the flavor specific code package.
+There should be a file like this for each flavor and this file should live in the flavor specific code package.
 This applies only to compose.
 To use legacy components in xml see [legacy support](#legacy-support).

 ```kotlin